 Examples of Partial Match with VLOOKUP

-As we have seen above we have the full company name in the first table and only a partial name in the second table.
-So to match the partial value of the full value we need to combine wildcard characters to be combined with lookup value.
-So, wildcard character that we need to use is an asterisk (*) so this wildcard match any number of characters.
+As we have seen above, we have the full company name in the first table and only a partial name in the second table.
+So to match the partial value of the full value, we need to combine wildcard characters with being combined with lookup value.
+So, the wildcard character that we need to use is an asterisk (*), so this wildcard match any number of characters.

 - Open the VLOOKUP function first.

-- Now again enter ampersand symbol and enter the wildcard character asterisk (*).
+- Now again, enter the ampersand symbol and enter the wildcard character asterisk (*).

 There we have the results.